LCorti/lcorti.github.io/_teaching/2021-fall-cs-fundamentals-polimi.md

 location: "Milan, Italy"
 ---

+**Teaching Assistant**

 Introductory course for 1st-year students in Computer Science and Engineering.
 Topics covered include: problem analysis, design of algorithmic solutions, and coding (in C++).
 Particular emphasis is placed on abstraction, data types, control structures, functions, dynamic data structures, and recursion.

-**Role**: Teaching Assistant

 Responsibilities
 ======